People's Court (Germany): Location

 In disregard of fundamental principles of the rule-of-law-based justice system, it sentenced more than five thousand people to death, and an even greater number to prison terms.
 Its goal was the persecution and annihilation of opponents of the National Socialist regime.

-After the bombing of the Bellevuestrasse site, the court moved to Potsdam and then its final location in Bayrouth.
+However, the show-trials of those accused on participation in the 20 July plot were not held at the Bellevuestrasse site, instead taking place in the plenary chamber of the Berlin high court in Schöneberg.
+After the bombing of the Bellevuestrasse site in February 1945, the court moved to Potsdam and, on 24 April, to its final location in Bayreuth though no trials were held at that site.

 Process

 Cases generally reached the People's Court via the Gestapo, who acted on the basis of information supplied by informants.
 The prosecuting authority, following instructions from the Ministry of Justice, would decide whether to bring an indictment to the court.

 Jurisdiction

 The People's Court's primary jurisdiction was Germany (including annexed territories), along with the Protectorate of Bohemia and Moravia, the General Government and, after 1941, those resisting German rule in France, Belgium, Norway and Holland.

 ‘No crime without law’ versus ‘criminal mentality’

 The Nazis believed the courts should adhere to their definition of the needs of the Volksgemeinschaft (national community), not liberal legal principle.
 Individual rights came second to the Volksgemeinschaft's needs.

 Courts generally proceed from the principle that there is “no crime without law” and so they can only punish defined criminal acts.
 In contrast, the People’s Court proceeded from the principle that "criminal mentality", broadly defined, should be punished regardless of law, declaring that, “Whosoever... merits punishment according to the ideas fundamental to criminal law and according to the healthy common sense of the people, shall be punished.
 If no criminal law applies specifically to the offence, it shall be punished according to that law the fundamental idea of which best fits the offence”.

 In practice, the meaning of "healthy common sense of the people" became "the Führer’s will", due to the Führerprinzip.
 Hans Frank, President of the Academy for German Law instructed judges in 1936 that they should ask themselves when making a judgement, "How would the Führer decide in my place?", and Reich Justice Curt Rothenberger stated, "The judge is on principle bound by the law.
 The laws are the orders of the Führer".

 A variety of novel legal arguments enabled the People’s Court to prosecute people for their supposed criminal mentality.
 In particular, the court extended the definition of "preparation for high treason" to: